innoq/ml-ops.org/content/motivation.md

-# Scenarios of change that need to be managed
+# Scenarios of Change That Need to be Managed

 The reason for the previously described deployment gap is that the development of the machine learning-based applications is fundamentally different from traditional software.
 The complete development pipeline includes three levels of change: **Data**, **ML Model**, and **Code**.